Tuggummi/TPF/README.md

 ## 1.0.1

 ¤ I added a configuration part where you can choose if the players' position should be saved or not.
-The default location still need to be in the database or the script won't work.
+The default location is still required to be in the database for the resource to work.

-¤ Use the last part of TPF.sql to edit the existing default location, ofcourse replace it with your own coordiantes.
+¤ Added a simple way to edit the default spawning location.
+Use the last part of TPF.sql to edit the existing default location, ofcourse replace it with your own coordiantes.
 Make sure to use commas and put it inbetween '{}'.

 ## 1.0.0
 _The first release_